Other volunteering opportunities in your area

 The Abbey Housemates scheme, based at the Abbey Centre in Westminster, is looking for volunteers who can be a friendly face to older people, visit them in their own homes, and help them get to the Abbey Centre to join in fun activities.

-Depending on where you live in Westminster, Kensington and Chelsea, or Hammersmith or Fulham the Community Champions scheme may be able to give you the chance to volunteer as a community champion for your area The kind of work you can get involved in includes:
+Depending on where you live in Westminster or Kensington and Chelsea, the Community Champions scheme may be able to give you the chance to volunteer as a community champion for your area The kind of work you can get involved in includes:

 - Organising and promoting fun days and community events